 Other heart conditions associated with truncus arteriosus include:

-In the womb, all babies start with one large blood vessel (the truncus) that branches from the heart.
-As the baby develops in the womb, the truncus divides into the pulmonary artery and aorta.
+In the uterus, all fetuses start with one large blood vessel (the truncus) that branches from the heart.
+As the fetus develops, the truncus divides into the pulmonary artery and aorta.
 When this split doesn’t happen, truncus arteriosus occurs.
 Not having the separation also leads to the VSD.

 A family history of congenital heart defects may increase the risk of a child having truncus arteriosus.